christensenacademy/christensen-academy/modules/learning/textpages/redefining-difficult.md

 As I think back on my own education--which is still in progress and will never be complete--I tend to remember those experiences that forced me to redefine my understanding of what it means for a problem to be difficult.
 I eventually learned to think about the difficulty of problems less in terms of whether or not I could solve them and more in terms of how long it would take me to solve them.

+The purpose of this textpage is simply to share three examples from my own life where I solved problems that forced me to redefine "difficult".

 ###Dragon Puzzle
 When I was in middle school, I borrowed a dragon puzzle from a friend.
 The goal of the puzzle was to separate a metal ring from the larger metal dragon structure.
 There were some other rings on the puzzle and some string that was woven throughout the entire thing too.